Burlington, North Dakota: History

 Burlington and its former settlements were founded by James Johnson and James Colton (the men who also settled Larimore, North Dakota) in Dakota Territory in the late 1870s.
 Earlier settlements were The Forks, and later Colton (named after James Colton), which are considered forerunners of the city.
-Its current name was given to it by James Johnson during the creation of the post office, and was the name of his hometown of Burlington, Iowa.
+Its current name was given to it by Johnson during the creation of the post office, and was the name of his hometown of Burlington, Iowa.
 "The Forks" was used as a name for Burlington, alluding to its geographic location at the confluence of the Des Lacs and Mouse Rivers.

 In the early 1890s, the Burlington Reporter became the first newspaper in western North Dakota.
 It would in the future be renamed to the Minot Daily News.

 In 1997, Raymond Kuntz from Burlington testified before the United States Senate that he believed his son, Richard, committed suicide due to the influence of the band Marilyn Manson.

 On January 18, 2002, a severe train derailment east of the city sent a gigantic cloud of anhydrous ammonia toward Minot and Burlington.
 Power to Burlington, Des Lacs, and Berthold was knocked out due to damage to poles near the derailment site.
 The power company serving these towns built a temporary connection to a neighboring electric cooperative's system to provide limited power until the site was sufficiently cleaned up to permit permanent repairs to be completed.
 Residents were unable to access radios or televisions due to this, although messages went out advising people to stay inside.
 One man died and many of the area's citizens were sickened by the noxious gas.
 The incident was one of the more major chemical spills in the country.
 In early 2006, court cases were heard in Minneapolis, Minnesota, against Canadian Pacific Railway, the owner and operator of the derailed train.
 The anhydrous ammonia spill was the largest such spill in U.S. history.
 This incident was used by Eric Klinenberg in his book Fighting for Air: The Battle to Control America's Media as an example of the failure of mass media, specifically local radio stations, to disseminate information to the public in an emergency.

 On June 24, 2011, 80% of the city was evacuated when floodwaters swept through the town during the flooding of the Mouse River, in flooding which also greatly affected Minot.
 In some cases, many homes were not accessible for months afterward, and some damage to homes and infrastructure still wasn't fully repaired as of 2016.
 Post-flood, most of the homes that were directly next to the Mouse River (and some next to the Des Lacs) were demolished as part of a new flood control plan.